-These instructions will take you step-by-step through making a 120cm (4 ft) tall
+These instructions will take you step-by-step through making a 120 cm (48 in.) tall

-This 4-cell kite performs best in gentle to moderate
+This four-cell kite performs best in gentle to moderate

 winds, this kite will hang in the air, although at low line angles.